adrian88888888/AHK-Virtual-Desktop-Library/README.md

 Thanks to lschwahn because he did a complex program and I took ideas from his code<br/>
 lschwahn: https://github.com/lschwahn/win-10-virtual-desktop-enhancer<br/>

-As a newbie I couldn't find something easy to use, something ready to go, something with documentation, so here it is, I also added 19 of my own functions
+As a newbie I couldn't find something easy to use, something ready to go, something with documentation, so here it is, I also added more than 20 of my own functions

 Credits to Fanatic Guru for the [[Class] WinHook](https://www.autohotkey.com/boards/viewtopic.php?t=59149 "[Class] WinHook")